Create a Safe Haven for Your Backyard Birds by Planting a Leyland Cypress Tree

 An Accident Gone Right

-The Leyland cypress (Cupressus x leylandii) was named for C. J. Leyland, the man who planted seeds from the cones of an Alaska cedar tree that were fertilized by a Monterey cypress tree at England’s Leighton Hall in 1888, resulting in one of the most popular trees in the United
+The Leyland cypress (Cupressus x leylandii) was named after C. J. Leyland, a man who planted seeds from the cones of an Alaska cedar tree that were fertilized by a Monterey cypress tree at England’s Leighton Hall in 1888, resulting in one of the most popular trees in the United States.

 Instructions for Planting